fabianlee/docker-build-ovmf-packages/README.md

 # Builds latest OVMF images

-Building the latest OVMF images with the correct packages/libraries can be difficult, it is easier to package utility as an OCI (docker) image that can perform the task on your local host.
+Building the latest OVMF images with the correct packages/libraries can be difficult, it is easier to package as an OCI (docker) image that can perform the task on your local host.

-## on X86_64 Ubuntu
+## X86_64 Ubuntu

 [Install Docker](https://fabianlee.org/2023/09/14/docker-installing-docker-ce-on-ubuntu/), then run the following commands on Ubuntu.